couchbase/couchbase-lite-java/README.md

 Note: Currently we are sharing the test suits with [Couchbase-lite-android](https://github.com/couchbase/couchbase-lite-android.git) project and the following steps will copy the test classes over and run the test suit.

 1. Clone Couchbase-lite-android project<br>`$ clone https://github.com/couchbase/couchbase-lite-android.git` at the same folder where the couchbase-lite-java is located.
-2. At your couchbase-lite-android folder, create the test configuration file<br>`$ cd couchbase-lite-andriod`<br>`$ cp src/androidTest/assets/test.properties src/androidTest/assets/local-test.properties`<br>Open src/androidTest/assets/local-test.properteis and edit replicationServer pointing to your Sync-Gateway (eg. 127.0.0.1 if you run the Sync-Gateway locally).
+1. At your couchbase-lite-android folder, create the test configuration file<br>`$ cd couchbase-lite-andriod`<br>`$ cp src/androidTest/assets/test.properties src/androidTest/assets/local-test.properties`<br>Open src/androidTest/assets/local-test.properteis and edit replicationServer pointing to your Sync-Gateway (eg. 127.0.0.1 if you run the Sync-Gateway locally).
-3. Install and Run Sync-Gateway (See [Getting Started With Sync Gateway](http://docs.couchbase.com/sync-gateway/)).<br>You can use a sample Sync-Gateway configuration to run the test suits from [here](https://friendpaste.com/5Xkuwge1Qx1D6DoIdFiQfc).
-4. Go to your couchbase-lite-java, build the project and run the tests<br>`$ ./gradlew clean && ./gradlew test`
+1. Go to your couchbase-lite-java, build the project and run the tests<br>`$ ./gradlew clean && ./gradlew test`

+*Note: there seems to be no way to see the test output when using the command line, so if you need to see the test output, use the IntelliJ IDE instead*

 ### Build and Test Steps - IntelliJ

 1. Build on command line - run `$ ./gradlew build`
-2. Clone Couchbase-lite-android project<br>`$ clone https://github.com/couchbase/couchbase-lite-android.git` at the same folder where the couchbase-lite-java is located.
+1. Clone Couchbase-lite-android project<br>`$ clone https://github.com/couchbase/couchbase-lite-android.git` at the same folder where the couchbase-lite-java is located.
-3. Open IntelliJ and import project
+1. Open IntelliJ and import project
+1. Add couchbase-lite-java-native library dependency
-4. Go to File / Project Structure / Modules
+    1. Go to File / Project Structure / Modules
-5. Select couchbase-lite-java
+    1. Select couchbase-lite-java
-6. Select dependencies
+    1. Select dependencies
-7. Click + button, Jars and Libraries
+    1. Click + button, Jars and Libraries
-8. Select libraries/couchbase-lite-java-native/build/libs/couchbase-lite-java-native-0.0.0-463.jar
+    1. Select libraries/couchbase-lite-java-native/build/libs/couchbase-lite-java-native-0.0.0-463.jar
-9. Check the box to the left / Click OK
+    1. Check the Export box to the left / Click OK (not sure if this is needed)
-10. In IntelliJ project window, browse to /src/test/java/
+1. In IntelliJ project window, browse to /src/test/java/
-11. Right-click on an individual test or package and choose Run Test ..
+1. Right-click on an individual test or package and choose Run Test ..

 # Package the library